-The G&G surveys initiated in the Fall of 2019 will resume in the Spring of 2020 within the Lease Area and along the proposed Export Cable Corridor.
-These G&G surveys will be conducted by a suite of special purpose survey vessels which will be deployed at various times throughout the year.
+The G&G surveys have not yet been initiated for the Lease Area.
+The G&G surveys will be conducted by a suite of special purpose survey vessels deployed at various times throughout the year.
 Large, dynamically positioned vessels will work the offshore areas while a smaller, shallow draft vessel will conduct surveys in the shallow reaches of the Export Cable Corridors.

-The G&G survey activities will include the following activities:
+The G&G survey activities will include the following:

-- Depth sounding (multibeam echo sounder) to determine site bathymetry and bottom contours. - Magnetic intensity measurements to identify ferrous objects like shipwrecks and unexploded ordnance. - Seafloor imaging (side scan sonar) to identify seabed features, natural and/or manmade. - Shallow and mid-range penetrating sub bottom profiler to map the near geological stratigraphy below the seabed. - Sediment samples and digital imagery to support interpretation of geophysical data and characterize sediment conditions and benthic habitats - Benthic grab sampling, - Deep soil boreholes including include downhole P-S logging (compressional and shear wave velocity logging) or seismic cone penetration tests (CPTs) at selected borehole locations within the Lease Area to support the engineering design of future potential wind turbine generator (WTG) and offshore substation (OSS) foundations, and - Vibracores along the Export Cable Corridors to round-truth geophysical interpretation and provide soil characteristics for cable engineering.
+- Depth sounding (multibeam echo sounder) to determine site bathymetry and bottom contours. - Magnetic intensity measurements to identify ferrous objects like shipwrecks and unexploded ordnance. - Seafloor imaging (side scan sonar) to identify seabed features, natural and/or manmade. - Shallow and mid-range penetrating sub bottom profiler to map the near geological stratigraphy below the seabed. - Sediment samples and digital imagery to support interpretation of geophysical data and characterize sediment conditions and benthic habitats - Benthic grab sampling, - Deep soil boreholes including include downhole P-S logging (compressional and shear wave velocity logging) or seismic cone penetration tests (CPTs) at selected borehole locations within the Lease Area to support the engineering design of future potential wind turbine generator (WTG) and offshore substation (OSS) foundations, and - Vibracores along the Export Cable Corridors to ground-truth geophysical interpretation and provide soil characteristics for cable engineering.

-These vessels will often be towing survey equipment behind the vessel and a safety buffer around these vessels will be requested.
-The vessel specifications, operational details and timing will be shared once their schedules have been determined.
+These vessels often tow survey equipment behind the vessel and a safety buffer around these vessels is requested.
+If there is a need for any follow-up survey activities, the vessel specifications, operational details and timing will be distributed to fishing communities no later than 2-weeks prior to conducting the work.